cyberbotics/webots/docs/guide/robotino3.md

 The model is a modular mobile platform used for educational, training and research purposes.
 It is controlled by an industry-standard PC system (ROS compatible) and it is also customizable with accessories to adapt to any specific need.

-More information on the Robotino 3 robot can be found on their [website](https://ip.festo-didactic.com/InfoPortal/Robotino3/Overview/EN/index.html).
+More information on the Robotino 3 robot can be found on the [constructor website](https://ip.festo-didactic.com/InfoPortal/Robotino3/Overview/EN/index.html).

 ### Robotino3 PROTO